 The Capital District encompasses four of the most beautiful counties in upstate New York; Albany, Schenectady, Rensselaer and Saratoga, respectively.
 Other counties could be included in this region, however these particular ones are known for their historic architecture (some farmhouses date from 1728), towns, churches, parks and festivals.
 It is also a popular region for tourists to come and see the Fall colors in the trees as well as the birthplace of the beloved American potato chip.
 The primary towns in the Capital District are Troy, Albany and Schenectady, yet there are plenty of others like Gloversville, Saratoga Springs and Schoharie that merit a visit in their own right.

 The USS Slater is a World War II destroyer docked on the Hudson River in Albany.
 It was used during World War II to fight Nazi U-Boats in the North Atlantic and is the only one of these destroyer escorts still on the water in the United States.
-Following a 15-year restoration, the boat is now completely restored to its original glory; so much so that one can see where the sailors lived and carried out their daily exercises and operations.
+Following a 15-year restoration, the boat has been completely restored to its original glory, so much so that one can see where the sailors lived and carried out their daily exercises and operations.
 The Deck-by-Deck tour is particularly popular and offers an interactive experience that's sure to thrill all ages.
 Besides guided tours, the museum also offers a unique overnight camping activity where tourists get to live like a navy sailor.